 Baked tomatoes, olives, and bell peppers in a dish.

-4. Bake the fish.
-Place the tilapia on top of the tomato mixture in the baking dish.
-Return the dish to the oven, and bake until the fish easily flakes with a fork.
+4. Add the fish and finish baking.
+Nestle the seasoned tilapia on top of the vegetables and return the dish to the oven until the fish turns opaque and flakes easily when gently pressed with a fork.

 Four raw tilapia filets over cooked a tomato mixture topped with lemon slices.